Jerzy Bielecki (Auschwitz survivor): Escape from Auschwitz

 Assigned to an Arbeitskommando at Auschwitz, Bielecki met Cyla Cybulska at a grain warehouse, serving with the women repairing burlap sacks.
 She was a Jewish inmate of Auschwitz-Birkenau (Auschwitz II) since 19 January 1943, (concentration camp number 29558) deported from the ghetto in Zambrów.
 Despite the fact that men and women were not allowed to talk to each other, the two managed to exchange a few words every day, and they fell in love.
 Cyla's family had already been murdered.

 With time, he secretly collected the necessary supplies for an escape.
 On 21 July 1944 they managed to cross the camp's gate together using a faked green pass, prepared by Bielecki.
 He was dressed in an SS uniform, assembled from parts of German uniforms bearing the Rottenführer insignia, stolen by Tadeusz Srogi (concentration camp number 178, a friend he made during transport to the camp), who had also supplied the form for the pass.
 At various points along the journey, Cyla wanted to give up, but Bielecki coaxed and supported her through it, and promised that they both would survive the ordeal.
 Jerzy and Cyla walked through the fields for ten days.

 Cybulska was initially hidden at Bielecki's uncle's house at Przemęczany, where Bielecki's mother also lived, and later by his friends, the Czernik family, in a nearby Gruszów village.
 They treated her like their own daughter.
 Bielecki himself joined the Home Army.
-Towards the end of the war he and Cyla separated; Bielecki went into hiding in Krakow, hoping to improve their chances against being recaptured, and they planned to reunite after the war.
+Towards the end of the war he and Cyla separated; Bielecki went into hiding in Kraków, hoping to improve their chances against being recaptured, and they planned to reunite after the war.

 As Monika Ścisłowska reported, for the Associated Press:

 Cyla was informed that he had been killed during Operation Tempest, while he was told she had left the country and died in Sweden.